-Having a nutrition declaration on prepacked foods became mandatory on 13 December 2016.
-There are certain foods exempted from the requirement to display nutrition information.
+Having a nutrition declaration on prepacked foods is mandatory.
+However, there are certain foods exempted from the requirement to display nutrition information.

 When providing nutrition information FIC requires that the declaration consists of: